gramineproject/gramine/CONTRIBUTING.rst

 notice.
 Please keep in mind that this list is only a courtesy notice for the readers with a rough summary of the copyrights.
-Because it's just a summary, we inlude only the year of the most recent copyrighted modification to the file (to know when all the copyright claims from a specific owner vanish).
+Because it's just a summary, we inlude only the year of the most recent copyrighted modification to the file (to know when all the copyright claims from a specific owner expire).

 Running Regression Tests by Hand
 --------------------------------